openproblems-bio/openproblems/openproblems/tasks/_batch_integration/README.md

 Batch (or data) integration methods integrate datasets across batches that arise from various biological (e.g., tissue, location, individual, species) and technical (e.g., ambient RNA, lab, protocol) sources.
 The goal of a batch integration method is to remove unwanted batch effects in the data, while retaining biologically-meaningful variation that can help us to detect cell identities, fit cellular trajectories, or understand patterns of gene or pathway activity.

 Methods that integrate batches typically have one of three different types of output: a corrected feature matrix, a joint embedding across batches, and/or an integrated cell-cell similarity graph (e.g., a kNN graph).
-In order to define a consistent input ant output for each method and metric, we have divided the batch integration task into three sub-tasks.
+In order to define a consistent input and output for each method and metric, we have divided the batch integration task into three sub-tasks.
 These subtasks are:

 * [Batch integration graphs](batch_integration_graph/),
 * [Batch integration embeddings](batch_integration_embed/), and